V-Roman-V/PSS_HomeWork2/README.md

 ![class diagram](https://user-images.githubusercontent.com/48117438/110346991-b4004900-8062-11eb-9449-1f209ed585fd.png)

 ## Postscript
- The task was very fuzzy, so in many cases I showed my vision of university architecture.
- In my opinion, a complete and programmatically correct solution to this problem is not designed for 2 weeks.
- I started working on the program back on February 22, but still, I spent the last three days working on the program for 10 hours.
- All in all the code (.cpp and .h files) weighs exactly 70 813 bytes, which means that I typed out about 70,000 characters. (Неплохо так получилсь)
+ All in all the code (.cpp and .h files) weighs about 82 661 bytes.
  A huge amount of time was taken up with the user interaction part, I hope it turned out cool and that you will like it.